denten-books/plain-text/1-chapter.md

 of code---as governance and program instruction---coincide.
 Code equals code.

 I am not at home.
-But I know the alarm is happening because I receive notifications of it on another small computational device, next to my laptop.
-This device also contains most of my library.
+But I know the alarm is happening because I receive notifications of it on another small computational appliance, next to my laptop.
+This appliance also contains most of my library.
 Despite the appearances, the electronic book on my desk has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
 Both devices comprise printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
 Both require firmware updates.
 Both are governed by codes political and computational.
-Both are connected to the network and both
-communicate: with remote data centers and with each other.
-And yet, I continue to read electronic books as if they were familiar, immutable, and passive
-objects: just books.
+Both are connected to the network and both communicate: with remote data centers and with each other.
+And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
 I think of them as intimate artifacts, friends even, wholly known to me, comforting, and benign.
 The literary device is none of these things.
 It records my reading, sleeping, and consumption habits.
 It reconfigures itself and "my" texts dynamically.
 It comes with a manual and terms of service.
 In short, it *governs* reading.